Reminiscences from an Unsung Hovhaness Champion...

 Several anecdotes there that I'd not previously heard.
-Lawrence, many thanks for sharing your memories and insights.
-On behalf of a younger generation of Hovhaness fans, I feel I should take this opportunity to thank you for your part not just in initiating several recordings of his works, but also in commissioning or otherwise helping bring many of them into existence.
+Many thanks for sharing your memories and insights.
+On behalf of a younger generation of Hovhaness admirers, I feel I should take this opportunity to thank you for your part not just in initiating several recordings of his works, but also in commissioning or otherwise helping to bring many of them into existence.

 Well, it's strange when you look back over 40 years and you've been in the middle of the creative process: you're so focused on the work at hand, that it doesn't seem like a lot is getting done.
 However, now when I look back and think about Revelations of St. Paul, The Way of Jesus, Saturn, Firdausi, Talin and then the Ani and Artsakh symphonies, we actually accomplished quite a bit.

 Agreed!
-If I may say so, it is perhaps your humility that has kept your name and long list of accomplishments for Hovhaness something of a well-kept secret from the composer's wider fan base.
-I'm sure this interview will go some way in raising awareness of your huge contribution during Hovhaness' later career.
+Perhaps your humility has kept your name and long list of accomplishments for Hovhaness something of a well-kept secret from the composer's wider fan base, but I hope this interview will go some way in raising awareness of your huge contribution during Hovhaness' later career.